chef/automate/components/docs-chef-io/content/automate/supermarket_with_automate_ha.md

     weight = 75
 +++

-This guide will show you how to register a supermarket with OC-ID embedded in Automate HA in a [on-premise setup](/automate/ha_onprim_deployment_procedure/).
+This page will discuss the integration of Supermarket with Automate HA setup.
+The setup will be done using On-Premises along with AWS Managed Services, OpenSearch, and PostgreSQL.
+The guide will show you how to register a supermarket with OC-ID embedded in Automate HA in a [on-premise setup](/automate/ha_onprim_deployment_procedure/).
 Before starting this page, refer to the [Supermarket Integration](/automate/supermarket_integration_with_automate/) page with Automate for basic understanding.

 ## Register Supermarket with Automate HA Embedded OC-ID